Meal Plan Terms and Policies

 The following policy and procedure applies to student groups wishing to use a meal plan for a cookout.

 - Student requests for a cookout must be made to the master’s office of each residential college.

 - A minimum participation of 20 students is needed.

 - All cookouts are for the dinner evening meal only.

 - Upon approval by their residential college office, a list of student names, their Princeton netID, and last 2 numbers of their social security must be submitted by the group to the residential college dining services chef manager or manager.
 The list should also include the date of the cookout and time and name(s) of person(s) picking up the food.

 - Requests must be made to your residential college Campus Dining manager one week prior to the event.

 - All food and paper supplies are available at the contract holders’ dining unit.

 - Charcoal and grills must be ordered through Building Services.

-- Dining Services reserves the right to limit cookouts in April and May.
+- Campus Dining reserves the right to limit cookouts in April and May.